pseudoralph/goodreads-quotes-scraper/README.md

 The Goodreads' API has several endpoints.
 An endpoint that delivers all quotes, however, is not one.
 This API fetches all quotes classified under a particular tag.

 This API uses [cheerio](https://cheerio.js.org/) to recursively scrape quote results pages and delievers a JSON file containing quotes, authors, and an attribution link.

-So making API calls this way is **very slllllooooowwww**.
+Making API calls this way is **very slllllooooowwww**.

 ### Instructions